 Hannah Burrows is Lecturer in Scandinavian Studies at the University of Aberdeen.
-She has edited, amongst other things, the corpus of Old Norse poetic riddles for the Skaldic Poetry of the Scandinavian Middle Ages project (forthcoming 2016 and 2017), and has published a number of articles on related topics.
+She has edited, amongst other things, the corpus of Old Norse poetic riddles for the Skaldic Poetry of the Scandinavian Middle Ages project (2017), and has published a number of articles on related topics.
 Her humour-related research interests include riddling and wordplay, the semantics of humour and laughter in Old Norse, and the genderedness of laughter in medieval Scandinavia.
 She is a big fan of puns.

 Co-investigator: Daniel Derrin

 Daniel Derrin is a Teaching Fellow at Durham University.
 His first book was Rhetoric and the Familiar in Francis Bacon and John Donne (Fairleigh Dickinson UP, 2013).
 He is currently editing, with Professor Tony Cousins (Macquarie University), a book of essays on Shakespeare and the Soliloquy (forthcoming, Cambridge UP).
 His current monograph project is a study of early modern stage comedy with a particular focus on Shakespeare, and on the sixteenth century commentary, which addressed the ancient comic playwrights, Terence and Plautus.

 Jessica Milner Davis is currently an Honorary Associate in the School of Letters, Art and Media at the University of Sydney and the founder and co-ordinator of the Australasian Humour Studies Network.
 She has been a Visiting Scholar at Stanford University and All Souls College Oxford and a Visiting Fellow at Università di Bologna and Clare Hall Cambridge, where she is a Life Member.